cameronpresley/blog/docs/resume.md

 - To help fellow team leads to problem solve, I created TL Office Hours where we could bring up concerns and workshop solutions together
 - Coached the team to be comfortable with production support by showing them firsthand, supporting their mistakes, and teaching how to document fixes
 - Coached my product owner on vertical slicing, feature flags, and how we could ship more frequently
-- Repaired relationships and adjusted the reputation that the team had from before
+- Repaired relationships and adjusted the reputation that the team had from before, improving our effectiveness and teams willing to work with us
 - To catch production issues faster, I created Data Quality scripts that would flag problematic loans before they would impact production so that we could fix it.
+- In order to know the team and grow individuals, I develop coaching plans, helping team members find the right spot, and overall, help everyone be successful

 ### SentryOne
 #### Staff Software Engineer